 Ugh.
 Firing someone never gets easier — but keeping these tips in mind can make it go as smoothly as possible the first time around.

 I’ll never forget the first time I fired someone.
-She was the first employee I’d ever hired at Know Your Company.
+She was the first employee I’d ever hired at Know Your Team.
 And she was someone I’d looked up to since I was 19.

 At the time, I remember the realization hitting me: “Wow, this is the first time you’re going to fire someone, Claire.”
 The dread, the panic, the sick pit-of-the-stomach feeling hit me hard.
 Since then, having done it a few more times, I will say letting someone goes never gets easier.
 But there are a few things I wish I would’ve known earlier: